pgmoneta/pgmoneta/doc/DEVELOPERS.md

 #### Generate user and developer guide

-This process is optional.
+This process is optional by using the `cmake` variable `-DDOCS=TRUE` (default), or `-DDOCS=FALSE`.
 If you choose not to generate the PDF and HTML files, you can opt out of downloading these dependencies, and the process will automatically skip the generation.

 1. Download dependencies